bunkerity/bunkerweb/docs/professional-services.md

 Getting professional services in addition to the open-source or PRO version is the ideal solution to cover your business needs.
 You can focus on your top priorities and rely on a trusted partner when it comes to web security.

-Please note that professionnal services are directly offered by [Bunkerity](https://www.bunkerity.com/?utm_campaign=self&utm_source=doc), the company maintaining the BunkerWeb project, through our [BunkerWeb Panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=doc) online platform.
+Please note that professional services are directly offered by [Bunkerity](https://www.bunkerity.com/?utm_campaign=self&utm_source=doc), the company maintaining the BunkerWeb project, through our [BunkerWeb Panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=doc) online platform.

 ## Which professional services do you offer ?